LiveNathan/blog/_posts/overlap-save.md

 1. Efficiency (compared to overlap-add)
 2. Opportunity for crossfading without leaving the frequency domain

-This post is my attempt to explain overlap save the way I wish someone had explained it to me: through working code, step-by-step implementation, and practical examples.
+This post is my attempt to explain overlap save (and better understand it myself) the way I wish someone had explained it to me: through working code, step-by-step implementation, and practical examples.
 We'll build up from time domain convolution, refactor it into frequency domain approaches, and finally implement overlap save—all while maintaining test coverage to verify our results.

 All the code in this post is available in the [overlap-save-demo repository](https://github.com/LiveNathan/overlap-save-demo) with complete implementations and